MATTER: Multiscale Attention for Registration Error Regression: Evaluation

 \section{Evaluation}

 To approximate real-world deployment, we construct realistic datasets and compare against state-of-the-art misalignment classifiers.
 For the regression task, we adapt these classifiers by replacing their classification heads with a scalar predictor and training them end-to-end with an $\ell_2$ loss on our labels.
+The training details are provided in Appendix~\ref{appendix:traininssetting}.